Skip to main content

 Kidscape provides support for children, parents and professionals with an advice line, free resources and campaigns.

-GOV.UK bullying gives information, support and advice to parents and carers on what to do if their child is being bullied.
+GOV.UK bullying at school gives information, support and advice to parents and carers on what to do if their child is being bullied.

 Bullying UK is an award-winning charity which is dedicated to providing detailed help and advice for the victims of bullying and their parents and carers.